 How do we do this?

 The answer is medical dollars.
 This can happen through HSAs (health savings account dollars) or even through HRAs (health reimbursement arrangements).
 The reason is that the rubber meets the road here.
 2 out of every 3 personal bankruptcies in the United States are still because of medical bills.
 This means that it’s not just about how much they pay for their health insurance, it’s about how much they have to pay in medical bills as well.
 It’s also an indicator of one of the most powerful parts of building out something that is truly the best affordable health insurance for employees.

 Decrease what employees pay.
 Unlock insurance discounts.
 Use savings to help with the actual medical bills.
 This is the winning equation that will set you apart from all of your competitors!

 Stop making blind decisions… step into the future of health benefits!

 A health benefits analysis is the easiest way for you to take all 3 steps mentioned here in this blog.
 Remodel Health has strategically designed this software and service solution to provide you with a 360-degree preview of what the “401(k) of health benefits” could look like for you to start giving your employees the best affordable health insurance.
 Blind decisions are bad decisions, but you don’t have to be blind anymore!

 Start today and be ready to say goodbye to that constant rate of renewal increase.
-Take control of your team’s cost and coverage today by harnessing the power of managed individual health benefits with Remodel Health!
+Take control of your team’s cost and coverage today by harnessing the power of managed individual health!